nic0-lab/word-cloud-generator/README.md

 It's a golang web app that takes a block of text and turns it into a word cloud.

 ## Notice
-This project is a a sample app for a class on Continuous Delivery at LinkedIn Learning.
+This project is a a sample app for a class on DevOps Continuous Delivery at LinkedIn Learning.
 You can see the class as well as other classes I have available at https://www.linkedin.com/learning/instructors/james-wickett.
 Thanks!

 ## Prerequisites
 1. Install go - https://golang.org/doc/install (Start learning go with the tour - http://tour.golang.org/)